What’s the Best Rowing Machine?

 It was a close decision, yet for me, the Concept 2 Model D is a rowing machine that is slightly better in a few areas than the WaterRower S4.
 Honestly, I find the 2 rowing machines to be nearly equal in features and advantages.

 However, there are certain characteristics that I find are a little better with the Concept 2 rowing machine.

-The Concept 2 uses an actual chain for the torque and pull against the flywheel while the WaterRower S4 uses a strap to move the mechanism when rowing.
+Concept 2 uses an actual chain for the torque and pull against the flywheel while the WaterRower S4 uses a strap to move the mechanism when rowing.

-I find the louder sound made by the Concept 2 actually gives me something to gauge how intensely I am pushing myself with each stroke.
+I find the louder sound made by Concept 2 actually gives me something to gauge how intensely I am pushing myself with each stroke.
 I like having this audible feedback especially during the most intense portion of my workout.